WalletWasabi/WasabiDoc/docs/coinmonks.md

 ## CoinJoin to reclaim your privacy

-If you don't like that your employer knows about where you spend your money, or that a merchant can find out how much money you have, then you should [CoinJoin your bitcoin](https://docs.wasabiwallet.io/using-wasabi/CoinJoin.html), as this breaks the transaction history.
+If you don't like that your employer knows about where you spend your money, or that a merchant can find out how much money you have, then you should [CoinJoin your bitcoin](https://docs.wasabiwallet.io/using-wasabi/CoinJoin.html), as this breaks the link between inputs and outputs of a transaction.
 It is good to know that Wasabi's CoinJoin are non-custodial [meaning nobody can steal from you] and trust-less [meaning nobody, even the central coordinator, can spy on you].
 Although the CoinJoin protocol is a bit complex, it is very easy to use in Wasabi, and this feature makes Wasabi extra powerful.
 Because every coin is clearly labeled, you know which one are not yet private, for example when You have bought them at a KYC exchange.